-$^{\circ}EUUB{m}$ is the Earned Unpredictable Capex Underspend Benefit in the 12 months ranging from month 1 to month 12 of the year $^{\circ}t-2$ (expressed in RM)
+$^{\circ}EUUB_m$ is the Earned Unpredictable Capex Underspend Benefit in the 12 months rangging from month 1 to month 12 of the year $^{\circ}t-2^{\circ}$ (expressed in RM)

-- 24.10.
+24.10.
 The Earned Unpredictable Capex Underspend Benefit will be calculated as the difference between the Allowed Revenue earned using estimated Unpredictable Capex and the Allowed Revenue that would have been earned had actual Unpredictable Capex been used in the calculation instead.
-For this purpose: - (a) the components of Allowed Revenue that will change if using actual Unpredictable Capex rather than estimated Unpredictable Capex include Allowed Return on Capital, Allowed Depreciation, and Allowed Tax and Zakat; and in any given year.
+For this purpose:

-- (b) the Earned Unpredictable Capex Underspend Benefit may be: - (i) positive, if actual Unpredictable Capex was lower than estimated Unpredictable Capex; or - (ii) negative, if actual Unpredictable Capex was higher than estimated Unpredictable Capex,
+- (a) the components of Allowed Revenue that will change if using the actual Unpredictable Capex rather than the estimated Unpredictable Capex will include the Allowed Return on Capital, the Allowed Depreciation, and the allowed tax and zakat; and - (b) the Earned Unpredictable Capex Underspend Benefit may be: - (i) positive, if the actual Unpredictable Capex was lower than estimated Unpredictable Capex; or - (ii) negative, if the actual Unpredictable Capex was higher than estimated Unpredictable Capex in any given year.